Skip to main content

 Compliance Officer program

 ASU's Environmental Health and Safety Management Policy calls for the university to be a model of quality in environmental health and safety.
-A critical link in the development of this level of quality is the Compliance Officer Program.
+The Compliance Officer Program is a critical link in developing this quality level.
 COs are the principal safety liaison between EHS and departments, colleges and schools.
 By virtue of their special training and relationship with EHS, COs assist with coordinating activities that support the Environmental Health and Safety Management Policy and Policy and Operations Committees.
 They are the primary resource for conveying safety-related information and promoting safety culture to the ASU community.

 Chairs, deans, directors and provosts can designate an EHS Compliance Officer to be responsible for the coordination of safety operations within colleges, schools or departments.